-On the Taqua Acquisition Date, the Company acquired Taqua, a privately-held company.
-Taqua enables the transformation of software-based service provider networks to deliver next-generation voice, video and messaging services, including VoIP, Voice over Wi-Fi ("VoWiFi") and Voice over Long-Term Evolution ("VoLTE").
-The Company believes that the acquisition of Taqua will, among other things, accelerate the Company's mobile strategy by adding a Virtualized Mobile Core ("VMC") Platform and an IP Multimedia Subsystem ("IMS") Service Core and expand the Company's fixed portfolio by adding a Class 5 Softswitch (the T7000) for Network Transformation projects and a Multimedia Controller used in IP Peering applications (the T7100), both of which are complementary to Sonus' current product offerings.
+On September 26, 2017 (the "Taqua Acquisition Date"), the Company acquired Taqua, LLC ("Taqua"), a leading supplier of IP communications systems, applications and services to mobile and fixed operators.
+Taqua enables the transformation of software-based service provider networks to deliver next-generation voice, video and messaging services, including VoIP, VoWiFi and Voice over Long-Term Evolution ("VoLTE").
+The acquisition of Taqua has, among other things, accelerated the Company's mobile strategy by adding a Virtualized Mobile Core ("VMC") Platform and an IP Multimedia Subsystem ("IMS") Service Core and expanded the Company's fixed portfolio by adding a Class 5 Softswitch (the T7000) for network transformation projects and a Multimedia Controller used in IP Peering applications (the T7100), both of which are complementary to Sonus' current product offerings.
 In consideration for the acquisition of Taqua, Sonus paid \$19.9 million in cash to the sellers on the Taqua Acquisition Date, net of cash acquired.
 The Company also entered into an Earn-Out Agreement, dated as of September 26, 2016, with Taqua Holdings, LLC and Jeffrey L. Brawner, the seller representative in the transaction, under which there is the potential for additional cash payments of up to \$65.0 million in the aggregate to the sellers if certain annual revenue thresholds are exceeded as measured annually through 2020.
-Based on historical sales and probability weighted cash flows related to forecasted sales, the Company recorded \$10.0 million of contingent consideration as of the Taqua Acquisition Date.
-The Company determined that the estimated fair value of the earn-out at September 30, 2016 equaled its carrying value.
-Because there are unobservable inputs to the valuation methodology that are significant to the measurement of its fair value, namely, forecasted sales, the Company has categorized the earn-out at Level 3 within the fair value hierarchy.
-There were no changes to the estimated fair value of the earn-out between the Taqua Acquisition Date and September 30, 2016.
+The Company had initially recorded \$10.0 million of contingent consideration as of the Taqua Acquisition Date, with the estimate based on historical sales and probability weighted cash flows related to forecasted sales.
+During the fourth quarter of 2016, the Company reassessed the historical and updated forecasted sales and accordingly, reversed the previous estimated contingent consideration such that as of both March 31, 2017 and December 31, 2016, no incremental contingent consideration was recorded.